JosephJvB/tony-2/README.2.md

 # spreadsheet integration

+i guess if this is etl, I shouldn't call it extract tracks? idk man

 make parsed video rows that should be BestTracks with total_tracks = 0 background colour red

 1. Make forbidden tracks public: